matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-07-26-day_039_template copy.md

 ---
-title:  "Day 39 - TEMPLATE - 100 tools in 100 days!"
+title:  "Day 39 - WifiInfo - 100 tools in 100 days!"
-excerpt: "In this post, I will show you the tool TEMPLATE and how it works."
+excerpt: "In this post, I will show you the tool WifiInfo and how it works."
 mathjax: true
 layout: post
 categories: